bartificer/programming-by-stealth/docs/pbs94.md

 ### Multi-Signature Constructors

 When writing any function it's possible to offer the users of your function some choices when it comes to the arguments your function will accept.
-This is an extremely commonly used technique, and the term developers you to describe each choice is a *signature*.
+This is an extremely commonly used technique, and the term developers use to describe each choice is a *signature*.

 The jQuery API is replete with examples of this technique.
 Consider jQuery's `.css()` function — it supports the following three signatures: